rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 ```

 ### <a name="close-campaign"></a> #2 Close campaign API
-There are cases that apps need to manually close the campaigns without user interaction.
+There may be cases where apps need to manually close the campaigns without user interaction.

 An example is when a different user logs-in and the currently displayed campaign does not target the new user.